EvitaKnits/stitch-space/README.md

 -   The image on the 404 page is by [Noor Sethi on Unsplash](https://unsplash.com/@noorsethi?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)
 -   I used images from [Lorem Picsum](https://picsum.photos/) during development to give me plenty of data to work with, and for the example pieces in the system that are not the Featured Artist pieces on the Home Page carousel.
 -   I used [Masonic](https://github.com/jaredLunde/masonic) library to handle tiling of pieces in places such as the Feed and Explore pages.
+- I used [Prettier](https://prettier.io/) to format my code.
+- I used [ES Lint](https://eslint.org/) for code validation via the command line.

 -   The images on the Featured Artists carousel on the home page have been sourced from [Unsplash](https://unsplash.com/):
     -   Photo titled 'Pandemic Times' is by [Swati H. Das](https://unsplash.com/photos/pink-blue-and-yellow-wooden-musical-instrument-mHkeT419LGM)